Do Not Immerse and Drive? Prolonged Effects of Cybersickness on Physiological Stress Markers And Cognitive Performance: Related Work

+Overall, these findings suggest that biophysical measures may supplement subjective measures such as the SSQ by providing continuous, objective data streams, although their effectiveness appears to be highly dependent on the chosen features, indices, and experimental context.
+Importantly, reported associations between biophysical measures and cybersickness typically refer to specific indices or features derived from physiological signals (e.g., spectral EEG power in selected frequency bands, heart rate metrics, or statistical properties of the tonic skin conductance level), rather than to the raw signals themselves.
+Accordingly, several studies emphasize the importance of specifying which indices are examined when interpreting such associations.

-\cite{Recenti2021toward} employed a combination of \ac{EEG}, \ac{EMG} from the gastrocnemius muscles, and \ac{HR} to assess motion sickness, finding that \ac{EMG} parameters were more significant than \ac{EEG} for predicting motion sickness.
-In a similar vein, \cite{Lin2018} demonstrated that higher power in the gamma band ($>$32Hz) of \ac{EEG}, coupled with increased heart rate, was associated with heightened cybersickness severity.
+\cite{Recenti2021toward} employed a combination of \ac{EEG}, \ac{EMG} from the gastrocnemius muscles, and \ac{HR} to assess motion sickness, finding that specific \ac{EMG}-derived parameters were more informative than the selected \ac{EEG} features for predicting motion sickness.
+In a similar vein, \cite{Lin2018} demonstrated that increased power in the gamma band ($>$32Hz) of \ac{EEG}, coupled with elevated heart rate, was associated with heightened cybersickness severity.

-The role of multiple physiological signals in predicting cybersickness has been explored in several studies. \cite{Dennison2016} utilized \ac{EOG}, \ac{EDA}, \ac{EGG}, \ac{ECG}, and respiration to study cybersickness.
-They found that changes in stomach activity, blinking behavior, and breathing patterns could predict cybersickness severity.
-Likewise, \cite{Garcia2019development} collected data on \ac{ECG}, \ac{EOG}, respiratory signals, and skin conductivity from 66 participants and showed that these physiological signals were valuable indicators of cybersickness.
+The role of multiple physiological signals in predicting cybersickness has been explored in several studies. \cite{Dennison2016} utilized \ac{EMG}, \ac{EDA}, \ac{EOG}, \ac{ECG}, and respiration to study cybersickness and reported that specific indices of gastric activity, blink behavior, and breathing patterns were associated with cybersickness severity.
+Likewise, \cite{Garcia2019development} collected data on \ac{ECG}, \ac{EOG}, respiratory signals, and skin conductance from 66 participants and showed that selected features derived from these signals were informative for cybersickness assessment within their experimental setup.

-\cite{Islam2020} compared \ac{HR} and \ac{EDA} signals between high and low cybersickness groups, finding significant differences in HR but no significant differences in breathing patterns or \ac{HRV}.
-These results suggest that \ac{HR} is a more reliable indicator of cybersickness than other measures like respiration rate or \ac{HRV}.
+\cite{Islam2020} compared \ac{HR} and \ac{EDA} signals between high and low cybersickness groups, finding significant group differences in heart rate, while no significant differences were observed for breathing patterns or the examined \ac{HRV} indices.

+These results indicate that heart rate-related measures may be more sensitive to cybersickness-related changes than the specific respiration and \ac{HRV} indices considered in that study.

 \cite{Li2020} proposed a method for recognizing \ac{VR} motion sickness using \ac{EEG} rhythm energy ratios, achieving high recognition accuracy for individual subjects using a wavelet packet transform.
-Their method, which combines \ac{EEG} features with machine learning models such as support vector machines, highlights the growing trend of using computational models to improve the accuracy of motion sickness detection.
+Their method combines selected \ac{EEG} features with machine learning models such as support vector machines, highlighting a broader trend toward computational approaches for cybersickness detection.